 Can I freeze these rolls?

 Yes.
 Wrap baked rolls in plastic wrap then a plastic bag or foil.
-Always wrap bread in double layers before freezing.
-Try to eat within a month or two.
+Always wrap the bread in double layers before freezing.
+Try to eat it within a month or two.

 Can I make smaller rolls or larger rolls?

 Yes.
 This recipe makes 10 rolls the way it’s written.
 Go bigger if you want to make hamburger buns.
 Make 6 or 8 rolls instead.
 Go smaller (12-14 rolls) when serving a large dinner like Thanksgiving.

 Would this be a good recipe for making a soup bowl?

 Oh yes.
 The crust is sturdy, and the bread is perfect for soaking up the soup.
 You can see directions for cutting and making soup bowls with bread here.

 How long will sourdough rolls made with a starter stay fresh?

 Using a sourdough starter keeps sourdough fresh for 2-3 days.
 This is a big deal to home bakers that don’t normally use preservatives in the dough.

 There are many answers to this common complaint in the world of homemade bread.
 See this post about the reasons for dense bread for more details.

 The most common reasons for dense bread with this recipe: